 There is certainly historical precedent that fears about technology-induced unemployment are unfounded.
 Reason magazine science correspondent Ronald Bailey points out numerous examples in his article “Are Robots Going to Steal Our Jobs?”
 These range from Queen Elizabeth’s refusal to grant a patent for the stocking frame knitting machine in 1589 for fear it would deprive subjects of work, to the 19th century luddites who smashed industrial weaving machines so they could keep their livelihoods.
 As Bailey points out, these panics were seemingly over nothing because overall employment is still going strong today.

 The opposing group in this ongoing debate consists of those who believe that automation will indeed lead to mass unemployment.
 Interestingly enough some of the most vocal proponents of this view-point in the contemporary era are not luddites or industrial conservatives, but rather those very technologists and Silicon-Valley-types who are pushing technology forward at a rapid pace.
 Microsoft founder Bill Gates has proposed taxing companies that make use of robots in order to slow automation and put resources towards other occupations.
 The most well-known solution to the robot takeover of the work-force is the institution of a universal basic income.
-Zoltan Istvan—founder of the United States Transhumanist Party and presidential candidate—and Elon Musk—founder of SpaceX, Tesla, Neuralink, and PayPal—have both spoken in favor of UBI in the face of large-scale automation.
+Zoltan Istvan—founder of the United States Transhumanist Party and presidential candidate—and Elon Musk—head of SpaceX, Tesla, Neuralink, and PayPal—have both spoken in favor of UBI in the face of large-scale automation.
 The idea is that since a massive segment of the population will be rendered jobless, the government should provide a replacement for the income generally taken in by a household through work.

 The perspective that both these camps seem to ignore has been around for nearing 200 years.
 It fundamentally influenced the modern world but has largely been left out of its mainstream discourse, except for the odd comment by the aforementioned Mr. Musk.
 That is the Marxist view.
 While avoiding certain tendencies towards historical determinism, there are key insights to be gained from Karl Marx’s historical materialism.
 In The Poverty of Philosophy, Marx observes that “social relations are closely bound up with productive forces” and “the same men who establish their social relations in conformity with the material productivity, produce also principles, ideas, and categories, in conformity with their social relations.”
 The central point being made is that societies are structured by their material conditions, by who possesses the means of production.